 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Some credit card holders with low credit scores and high APRs could find themselves in a deeper financial hole due to the Federal Reserve’s recent interest rate hikes.
+Some credit card holders with low credit scores and high APRs could find themselves in a deeper financial hole due to the Federal Reserve’s recent string of interest rate hikes.

 “Higher interest rates mean the cost of using credit is more expensive, as consumers will pay more in interest — impacting those with subprime credit, who often carry a balance more than others,” says Katie Bossler, quality assurance specialist at GreenPath Financial Wellness, a nonprofit credit counseling service.

-On Dec.
-14, the Federal Reserve raised the federal funds rate by 0.50 percent, the seventh rate increase this year.
+On May 3, 2023, the Federal Reserve raised its target range for the federal funds rate for the tenth consecutive time since March 2022.
+The rate increased by 25 basis points to a target 5.00 to 5.25 percent.
 As a result, people with credit cards that charge variable APRs (annual percentage rates) could see those rates climb once again.
-As of Dec.
-7, the average credit card interest rate stands at a 2022 high of 19.40 percent, up from 18.45 percent just two months earlier.
+And as of May 3, 2023, the average credit card interest rate already stands at a very high 20.24 percent.

 When the Fed hikes interest rates, credit card issuers typically follow suit with their own APR hikes.
 That, in turn, means cardholders may wind up paying even more interest to borrow money.
 This could hit cardholders with low credit scores — generally characterized as subprime customers — especially hard.
 People with low credit scores tend to be charged some of the highest APRs.